-In response to the former Séléka fighters’ attacks and the lack of protection by the state, local groups formed self-defense forces known as the Anti-Balaka.
-These militias have increased the level of violence as they not only battle ex-Séléka forces but also target civilians perceived to be Séléka supporters.
-While CAR does not have a history of religious factionalism driving violence, the largely Muslim ex-Séléka and the predominantly Christian Anti-Balaka have introduced a new dynamic to this crisis.
-The divisions are metastasizing and the violence is increasingly group-based and organized.
-On January 22, 2014, Adama Dieng, the UN Special Adviser on the Prevention of Genocide, told the UN Security Council that the widespread, unchecked nature of attacks against civilians on the basis of religion or ethnicity “constitutes crimes against humanity.”
+In response to the former Séléka fighters’ attacks and the lack of protection by the state, local groups formed self-defense forces known as the anti-balaka.
+These militias increased the level of violence as they not only battled former Séléka forces but also targeted civilians perceived to be Séléka supporters.
+While CAR does not have a history of religious factionalism driving violence, the largely Muslim former Séléka and the predominantly Christian anti-balaka introduced a new dynamic to this crisis.
+The divisions intensified and the violence became increasingly group-based and organized.
+On January 22, 2014, Adama Dieng, the UN Special Adviser on the Prevention of Genocide, told the UN Security Council (UNSC) that the widespread, unchecked nature of attacks against civilians on the basis of religion or ethnicity “constitutes crimes against humanity.”
 If these attacks are not halted, he said, “There is a risk of genocide.”

 Former Séléka leader and interim-President Djotodia resigned in January 2014 under international pressure as the country continued to experience violence against civilians on a wide scale.
 Following his resignation, Catherine Samba-Panza—the mayor of Bangui who had previously led reconciliation efforts from past conflicts—was selected to serve as interim president.

-National elections were held in December 2015, and in March 2016, Faustin Archange Touadera—a former Prime Minister under Bozizé—became the first president to come to power in a democratic election since 1993.
-Despite the democratic transition, the central government’s authority barely extends beyond the capital and armed groups compete for control over large swaths of the country.
+National elections were held in December 2015, and in March 2016, Faustin-Archange Touadéra—a former Prime Minister under Bozizé—became the first president to come to power in a democratic election since 1993.
+Despite the democratic transition, the central government’s authority barely extended beyond the capital and armed groups competed for control over large parts of the country.

-While the level of violence against civilians has dropped from its peak, the risk of group-targeted violence remains high due to continued instability and limited security.
-Renewed fighting among armed factions the southeast in May 2017 killed approximately 300 people and displaced another 100,000.
+While the level of violence against civilians dropped following the election of President Touadéra, the risk of group-targeted violence remained high due to continued instability and limited security.
+Renewed fighting among armed factions in the southeast in May 2017 killed approximately 300 people and displaced another 100,000.
 The central government and most of the armed groups agreed to a ceasefire in June 2017, but violence erupted the following day.